Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 With Wall Street Survivor, you can manage fake money not just for fun, but for real money.
 The site offers leagues that give away cash prizes to the top three players at the end of the predefined period.

 The simulator is pretty straightforward.
-You start with $100,000 in cash, and you make trades in stocks listed on the various U.S. stock markets.
-You can also take out options or take the short position on stock if you think it will decrease in value.
+You start with $100,000 in cash, and you make trades in stocks, and ETFs listed on the various U.S. stock markets.
+You can also take out options, take the short position on stock if you think it will decrease in value, and even trade cryptocurrencies.
 The platform is very user-friendly, and you easily can track how your portfolio is doing.
 There is also a function that allows you to see what recent trades you’ve made.

 How The Market Works

-Similarly to the previous simulators, How The Market Works gives you $100,000 to virtually invest and see if you can turn it into even more virtual wealth.
+Similar to the previous simulators, How The Market Works gives you $100,000 to virtually invest and see if you can turn it into even more virtual wealth.
 You can also create your own contest if you just want to compete against your friends, perhaps in an investing club at your college.
 There is even a special section for teachers and professors who want to use the simulator as part of their curriculum.
+Over 10,000 teachers and 475,000 students use the platform each year.

 How the Market Works also has an education center with lessons broken down into introductory, intermediate and advanced categories.
 There are tips for trades you may want to make and a number of tutorial videos explaining how to manage your portfolio.